FraserThompson/DoctorPricerScrapers/README.md

 Once Postgres is up run `docker-compose exec server migrate` to apply migrations.

-Then `docker-compose exec server webpack-watch` and start develpoing.

 ### Adding scrapers
 Needs a file called scraper.py in the folder named after the pho.